GENERAL DATA PROTECTION REGULATION (GDPR) FAQ

 What is the GDPR?

-The GDPR is a new comprehensive EU data protection law that regulates the processing of personal data of EU individuals and takes effect on May 25, 2018.
+The GDPR is a new comprehensive EU data protection law that regulates the processing of personal data of EU individuals and became effective on May 25, 2018.
 The objective of the GDPR is to strengthen the personal data rights of EU individuals through tighter limits on processing of personal data, providing increased transparency into the nature, purpose and use of personal data, and increasing the individual’s rights over their data.
-The GDPR will replace the existing Data Protection Directive, also known as Directive 95/46/EC.
+The GDPR replaced the prior legal framework, the Data Protection Directive, also known as Directive 95/46/EC.

 Does the GDPR affect my organization?

 The GDPR regulates the processing of personal data of EU individuals.
 If you are established in the EU and processing personal data, then GDPR applies to you.
 If you are not established in the EU and you offer goods or services to EU individuals or monitoring behaviour of EU individuals, then GDPR applies to you.
 If your use of the Urban Airship platform includes processing personal data of EU individuals, the GDPR applies to such EU personal data.
 Urban Airship makes available for your signature, the Urban Airship Data Processing Addendum which incorporates relevant GDPR required terms for the processing of EU personal data.

 What is processing of personal data?

 Data processing is a broadly defined term under the GDPR and includes collection, storage, transfer, use or deletion of personal data.
 Personal data is data that relates to identified or identifiable natural person, referred to in the GDPR as data subjects.
 Natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as name, an identification number, location data, online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.